 Students were taught the new game by two Anglican clergymen in Nelson at the time, Robert Codrington and Henry Turton, both Rugby School old boys.
 Records of the 1860 match, by a Nelson College old boy using the pen name “Scrum”, refer to “[players] down like ninepins” and “[the ball] over the bar”.
 This indicates a game like the one played at Rugby at the time.
 This sport did not become popular until a much later date,9 however.

-It was much later that the game played in Nelson on 14 May 1870 game was officially recognised as the first organised game of rugby in New Zealand, so making Nelson the birthplace of NZ rugby.
+It was much later that the game played in Nelson on 14 May 1870 game was officially recognised as the first organised game of rugby in New Zealand.
+It was the first game, officially recorded , which used the full rugby rules introduced by Monro, and also the oval ball.
+Earlier games may have been like rugby, but probably did not apply all the new rules and probably used a round ball.
+Nelson is generally agreed to be the birthplace of New Zealand rugby.10

 Re-enactment of the first game of Rugby, 2011